bhklab/readii/README.md

 Please use the following angular commit message format:
 ```
-{
 <type>(optional scope): short summary in present tense

 (optional body: explains motivation for the change)

 (optional footer: note BREAKING CHANGES here, and issues to be closed)
-}

 ```
 `<type>` refers to the kind of change made and is usually one of:

-- feat: A new feature.
+- `feat`: A new feature.
-- fix: A bug fix.
+- `fix`: A bug fix.
-- docs: Documentation changes.
+- `docs`: Documentation changes.
-- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc).
+- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc).
-- refactor: A code change that neither fixes a bug nor adds a feature.
+- `refactor`: A code change that neither fixes a bug nor adds a feature.
-- perf: A code change that improves performance.
+- `perf`: A code change that improves performance.
-- test: Changes to the test framework.
+- `test`: Changes to the test framework.
-- build: Changes to the build process or tools.
+- `build`: Changes to the build process or tools.

 `scope` is an optional keyword that provides context for where the change was made.
 It can be anything relevant to your package or development workflow (e.g., it could be the module or function - name affected by the change).